kelcc169/lys-finder/README.md

 - [ ] display specific hours the store is open, if information is available
 - [ ] complete map of all stores saved by user
 - [ ] ability for user to edit their own profile (name, email, change password...)
+- [ ] review system to prioritize better stores on the list